coqui-ai/STT/doc/TRAINING_INTRO.rst

 .. code-block:: bash

    $ cd STT
-   $ python3 train.py --train_files train.csv --dev_files dev.csv --test_files test.csv
+   $ python -m coqui_stt_training.train --train_files train.csv --dev_files dev.csv --test_files test.csv

 Next Steps
 ----------

-You will want to customize the settings of ``train.py`` to work better with your data and your hardware.
+You will want to customize the training settings to work better with your data and your hardware.
 You should review the :ref:`command-line training flags <training-flags>`, and experiment with different settings.

 For more in-depth training documentation, you should refer to the :ref:`Advanced Training Topics <advanced-training-docs>` section.